by Doug Crane – Director of Palm Beach County (FL) Library System, firstname.lastname@example.org

 The Q & A

-What would you have like to have known or what skill set would you liked to have had, before becoming a library director?
+What would you like to have known or what skill set would you like to have had, before becoming a library director?

 Overwhelmingly, the top two responses to this question were politics and budgets.
 This result is fitting because the two are deeply intertwined: budgets must be approved by governing bodies, which are political in nature.
 Many directors were surprised at the political nature of the role and had to learn to interact with elected officials.

 “I had to learn the politics and navigating political waters.
 I needed to be flexible and responsive while remaining a strong advocate for libraries.
 To do so, I learned politician’s agendas and how to align them with the library.”